 On January 29, 2020, it was reported that Houthi militants kidnapped Dr. Hamid Aqlan, President of the Sana’a-based University of Science and Technology (USTY), along with one of his administrative colleagues.

-Rebels have reportedly took Aqlan from his home and brought him an undisclosed location, where he has been denied him contact with family and colleagues.
+Rebels took Aqlan from his home and brought him to an undisclosed location, where he has reportedly been denied contact with family and colleagues.
 It is unclear whether his administrative colleague is being held at the same location.

 Since 2013, Houthi militants have taken over a growing number of educational institutions in Yemen.
 This takeover has been marked by violent attacks on and the armed occupation of educational facilities, arrests of students and academics, the dismissal and replacement of teaching and leadership personnel with those favored by the militia, and the implementation of Houthi-approved curricula and educational materials.